ToniWilliams1/NASA-Astronomy-Picture-Of-The-Day/README.md

 #  NASA Astronomy Picture of The Day

-We're going on a trip in our favortie rocket ship!
+We're going on a trip in our favorite rocket ship!
 Let's explore outer space!

 ## Key Technologies, Packages, and Gems